Promoting Employee Consistency in the Workplace

 Every business will have a work environment with its own unique rhythm.
 In order to ensure business success, company leaders need to implement solutions and policies that enable employees to become well-familiarized with the workplace’s particular rhythm.
 In a recent blog post for HR Ring Leader, contributor Trish McFarlane explored this challenge, noting that promoting employee consistency specifically with employees who appear to have lost their passion and vigor requires leaders to go beyond traditional motivation techniques and alter the environment to one in which all employees can flourish.

 McFarlane published another recent post outlining how to eliminate employee inconsistency and lessons for becoming a better business leader, coach and mentor.
-In order to create and foster a work environment that enables employees to continuously excel, it is important that business leaders demonstrate consistency.
+In order to create and foster an environment that enables employees to continuously excel, it is important that business leaders demonstrate consistency in the workplace.
 McFarlane outlined four steps in particular:

 - Take an honest, critical look at how things are done in the environment established, identifying specific areas of inconsistency.